 Most Norwegians are descendants from the vikings, so it might be easy to assume that vikings were also tall.
 So how tall were the vikings exactly?

 Researchers believed the average height of vikings to be 176 cm for adult males (5 feet 9 inches) and 158 cm for adult women (5 feet 1 inch).
-This was a lot taller than the average in the Middle Ages, but it’s shorter than today’s average.
+This was a lot taller than the average height in the Middle Ages, but it’s shorter than today’s average.

 The reason why the vikings are believed to have been taller than most other people in the Middle Ages are because they had a decent source of nutrient rich food, and got vitamins and nutrients from both fish, different types of grain, berries and other things they could get their hands on.